zzz845zz/kaist-cp.github.io/pages/join.md

 permalink: /join
 ---

-Thank you for your interested in joining the [Concurrency and Parallelism Laboratory]({{ site.baseurl }}), either as a graduate student or as a undergraduate intern!
+Thank you for your interest in joining the lab!
-This document contains all the information for joining the lab, so please read this document carefully to proceed.
+This document contains all the information you should know, so please read it carefully to proceed on.

 ## Application